drjoykarmakar/cftr-qsar/README.md

 - Click **Runtime → Run all** again
 - Check the new prediction in the plots

-**Note**: With 32 compounds the predictions are still exploratory.
+**Note**: With 32 compounds, the predictions are still exploratory.
 We are actively expanding the dataset with more literature data.

 ### Citation
 If you use or build upon this work, please cite: